Do wild trout eat Powerbait Dough?

 Only use Powerbait when fishing for the table

-I feel like I need to make a point that trout are more likely to swallow a ball of dough and get hooked in the guts or stomach compared with a lure or fly.
+I want to point out that trout are more likely to swallow a ball of dough and get hooked in the guts or stomach compared with a lure or fly.

 A gut hooked trout is difficult to release, and it is normally a good idea to take home such fish for a meal.